ymgyt/syndicationd/README.md

 Configuration can be set with flags, environment variables, or a config file.

 See [docs/mdbook/src/configuration.md](./docs/mdbook/src/configuration.md) for
-config file locations and available settings.
+config file locations, available settings, and keymap customization.

 ## Documentation